zoharfuchs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 on all of the machines on which RS is installed.
 First upgrade the master node and only then the other nodes.

-Note: The master node can be identified by running the 'rladmin status nodes' command and checking the ROLE value of each node.
+{{% note %}}The master node can be identified by running the 'rladmin status nodes' command and checking the ROLE value of each node.{{% /note %}}

 You will run install.sh from the directory where you untarred the media just like you do for a new install.
 The software will recognize this is